Congratulations on getting a pet! You’re in for a journey.

 If you need to isolate your dog during an event or from the kids, the playpen can help.
-The MidWest Homes for Pets Exercise Pen is a popular choice.
+The MidWest Homes for Pets Exercise Pen on Amazon is a popular choice.

 Additionally, they could be useful outside if your dog tends to destroy flowers.
 That way, they can enjoy the garden with you, and you won’t have to turn your eyes away from the little face staring at you through the window.